Hi-Angel/notes-backup/web-devel.md

 Basically an API built upon HTTP requests.
 You have a URL *(which includes path and optionally a query)* and HTTP headers.
 And then you call POST/GET/etc with all this stuff.

 When building REST yourself, it's interesting that data may be transferred via URL path, a URL query or headers.
-Which one better is an open topic, but the general opinion it seems: prefer URL path&query unless it becomes inconvenient or dealing with security-related stuff.
+The general opinion is: prefer URL path&query unless it becomes inconvenient or dealing with security-related stuff.
 Someone also notes that proxies may strip headers.
+Also, path&query works without js.

 A minimal example of making a POST request: `curl --request POST http://example.com/bar/buzz`.
 Note that we don't pass any data as it's not required; for example when everything is passed inside the URL.